There is this absurd notion that money should not be spent out there in the world right now that is driving me nuts.

 If you have the money… if you make a decent living and have little or no debt, why is spending money on yourself something to be frowned upon?

 Money isn't important

-I have to clarify that I do understand just how important money is for those of us who don’t have any.
+Money is very important for those of us who don’t have any.

 I went through the starving student phase, and it was heightened by the fact that I paid for (at least) half of my education out of pocket while working full-time.
 It’s understandable to need to save money when you are struggling, and I’m not saying “screw it, blow your cash” to those who are in a tough spot financially.

 However, if you are financially okay, and you are putting away some money for retirement and emergencies, why cut back on life?
 What's the value in forgoing a dinner out with friends for an extra $25 if you are already saving?